RESEARCH STARTER

 Why performed: Autologous blood transfusion is performed to replace blood lost as a result of surgery.

-Patient preparation: A physician evaluates the patient to determine whether autologous transfusion is appropriate.
+Patient preparation: A physician evaluates the patient to determine whether an autologous transfusion is appropriate.
 The decision is based on established standards.
 The criteria that the physician uses include the likelihood of the patient needing blood during or after surgery, the type of cancer, and other medical conditions that the patient has.
 There must also be an autologous donor/transfusion program available to the patient, adequate time to collect blood prior to surgery, and equipment available for the collection and reinfusion of blood during surgery.

 Steps of the procedure: The physician writes an order for autologous transfusion.
 For preoperative autologous blood donation (PABD), the patient donates one or more units of blood at a blood donor center.
 The donor center staff attaches special labels to the unit of blood indicating it is for a specific patient.
 Blood collected prior to surgery is stored for up to forty-two days, separately from other blood.